What policies govern the type of discipline my child can experience at school?

 What if my child is disciplined because of behavior that is related to their disability?

 Students with disabilities are entitled to a Manifest Determination Review ("MDR") if an out of school suspension results in a change in placement.
 A change in placement occurs when the student is excluded from school for 10 days or more.
 If it is determined at the MDR that the behavior that resulted in the student's suspension is a result of their disabilities, the student generally cannot be suspended or expelled beyond the tenth day.

-The Law Office of Neubia L. Harris, PLLC can assist if your student has been suspended, expelled or a victim of excessive discipline by ensuring that the Student Code of Conduct was applied appropriately, appealing long term suspensions or expulsions, and by advocating for your students’ rights regarding school discipline.
+We can assist if your student has been suspended, expelled or if your student is a victim of excessive discipline by ensuring that the Student Code of Conduct was applied appropriately, appealing long term suspensions or expulsions, and by advocating for your students’ rights regarding school discipline.

 Contact us today.